ragerri/ixa-pipe-convert/README.md

-IXA-pipe-converter
+IXA-pipe-convert
 =================

 This module is part of IXA-Pipeline ("is a pipeline"), a multilingual NLP pipeline developed by the IXA NLP Group (ixa.si.ehu.es).

-ixa-pipe-converter is distributed under Apache License version 2.0 (see LICENSE.txt for details).
+ixa-pipe-convert is distributed under Apache License version 2.0 (see LICENSE.txt for details).

 Contents
 ========